Estate Litigation

 a man reviewing a will to understand what it says about executor fees to determine the executor fees in Ontario in this instance.

-How much compensation are executors entitled to in Ontario?
+How much is executor compensation in Ontario?

 Executor fees for administering an estate are provided for in the Trustee Act.
 It says: